makeplus/makeplus/ReadMe.md

 # Synopsis

-Your Makefile:
+Save this text in a file called `Makefile`:
 ```
 include $(shell make+)

-maybe = return $((RANDOM % 2))
+50-50 = return $((RANDOM % 2))

-rule: $(+maybe?yes|no)

-yes no:
-	@echo $@ | tr a-z A-Z
+say-something: $(+50-50?say-hello|say-goodbye)

+say-hello say-goodbye:
+	@printf "%s, my friend!\n" `sed 's/.*/\u&/' <<< ${@:say-%=%}`
 ```

-Running `make` will randomly print `YES` or `NO`.
+Running `make say-something` will randomly print either `Hello, my friend!` or `Goodbye, my friend!`.

 # Description

-GNU `make` is an amazing automation tool.
+GNU Make (the `make` command) is an amazing automation tool.
 It exists or is trivially available on almost all computer systems.
 It has been around for decades and has tons of useful features.

-The major drawback is that actions are only triggered by file modication, instead of user defined functions/conditions.
+The major drawback of Make is that actions are only triggered by file modification time comparisons, instead of user defined functions/conditions.
 For this reason, people continually reinvent Make, but the new solutions always have problems of their own.

-MakePlus is a set of extensions that build on top of GNU make.
+MakePlus is a set of extensions that build on top of GNU Make.
 It provides you with a set of ready-to-use condition testing functions, and allows you to easily write your own.
 Everything from your old Makefile still works, but now you have a lot more power, with little effort.